The Weber Lab is composed of a dynamic group of students and postdocs with expertise ranging from biology to physics.

 Carina Doyle, Biology PhD Student

-Stefan Biedzinski, Postdoctoral fellow
+Stefan Biedzinski, Postdoctoral Fellow

-Bora Dirilgen, Computer Science undergraduate, now Software Engineer at Morgan Stanley
+Bora Dirilgen, Computer Science Undergraduate

-Natika Bikraj, Microbiology and Immunology undergraduate; now Honours student in the Fixman lab
+Natika Bikraj, Microbiology and Immunology Undergraduate

-Nathael Javorcik, Biology Honours student; now MSc student at UofT
+Nathael Javorcik, Biology Honours Student

-Anne-Marie Ladouceur, FRQNT Postdoctoral Research Fellow; now Microscopy Specialist at ABIF
+Anne-Marie Ladouceur, FRQNT Postdoctoral Research Fellow

-Graydon Tope, Cellular and Molecular Biology undergraduate; now medical student at Sackler
+Graydon Tope, Cellular and Molecular Biology Undergraduate

-Philip Siekierski, Physics undergraduate
+Philip Siekierski, Physics Undergraduate